 can help.
 Also, order a pre-assembled portfolio to aid you in your planning, record-keeping and preparation

-for annual assessments.
-This webinar will be an encouragement, too!
+includes this resource and a huge savings!
+This webinar will be an encouragement,

 8. Remember to be flexible and adjust when needs change.
 Life changes, people change, situations change.
 Feel free to adjust and allow for the circumstances of "real life" to enhance and not hinder homeschooling.

 9. When money is tight, get creative!
 There are many ways to homeschool without spending a lot of money.
-For some suggestions, please visit Homeschooling When Life Gets Hard and read the article at the bottom of this page.
+For some suggestions, please visit Homeschooling When Life Gets Hard and read Homeschooling in Hard Times.

 10. When you need support (and we all do), be sure to reach out!
 Others have walked this road before you.
-Continue to read and attend workshops.
+Continue to read, watch videos, listen to webinars and attend workshops.
 Take time for yourself, with your spouse, or take time out of the regular routine to do something special with the kids.